mlc-ai/llm-perf-bench/README.md

 ### Prerequisites

+**GPU Docker**.
 Before proceeding, make sure you have NVIDIA Docker installed for NVIDIA GPUs.
 Follow the installation guide at [NVIDIA Docker Installation Guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#docker) for detailed instructions.

 For NVIDIA GPUs, use the following command to verify the setup: